top of page

 Do you recognise yourself in the description above?
 I know I do!

 It may be that you are grounded in your physical world and in your own body, possessing great power and magnetism.
 However, conversely, you may become distant and disengaged from your instincts.
-You may find yourself retreating into your mind and your emotional fantasies, becoming static, inert, and passive.
+You may find yourself retreating into your mind and your emotional fantasies: becoming static, inert and passive.

 Personality Type Nine is sometimes referred to as the ‘crown’ of the Enneagram because it is at the top and seems to incorporate aspects of the whole system.
 Nines may possess or imitate the behaviours of any of the other personality types, especially if it helps avoid conflict.
 The danger of this is that you may not have a strong sense of your own identity: you would rather follow someone else or exist in your daydreams, and the thought of asserting yourself is anathema.
 Witnessing others arguing or confronting someone may also cause you anxiety.